University of Mississippi: Founding and early history

 The Mississippi Legislature chartered the University of Mississippi on February 24, 1844.
-Planners selected an isolated, rural site in Oxford as a "sylvan exile" that would foster academic studies.
+Planners selected an isolated, rural site in Oxford as a "sylvan exile" that would foster academic studies and focus.
 In 1845, residents of Lafayette County donated land west of Oxford for the campus and the following year, architect William Nichols oversaw construction of an academic building called the Lyceum, two dormitories, and faculty residences.
 On November 6, 1848, the university, offering a classical curriculum, opened to its first class of 80 students, most of whom were children of elite slaveholders, all of whom were white, and all but one of whom were from Mississippi.
-For 23 years, the university was Mississippi's only public institution of higher learning and for 110 years, its only comprehensive university.
+For 23 years, the university was Mississippi's only public institution of higher learning, and for 110 years, its only comprehensive university.
 In 1854, the University of Mississippi School of Law was established, becoming the fourth state-supported law school in the United States.

-Early president Frederick A. P. Barnard sought to increase the university's stature, placing him in conflict with the more-conservative board of trustees.
-The only result of Barnard's hundred-page 1858 report to the board was the university head's title being changed to "chancellor".
-Barnard was a Massachusetts-born graduate of Yale University; his northern background and Union sympathies made his position contentious—a student assaulted his slave and the state legislature investigated him.
-Following the election of US President Abraham Lincoln in 1860, Mississippi became the second state to secede; the university's mathematics professor Lucius Quintus Cincinnatus Lamar drafted the articles of secession.
-Students organized into a military company called "University Greys", which merged with the Confederate States Army.
-Within a month of the Civil War's outbreak, only five students remained at the university and by late 1861, it was closed.
+Early president Frederick A. P. Barnard sought to increase the stature of the university, placing him in conflict with the more conservative board of trustees.
+His hundred-page 1858 report to the trustees on his proposals resulted in little besides the university head's title being changed to "chancellor".
+Barnard's northern background—he was born in Massachusetts and graduated from Yale—and Union sympathies resulted in heightened tensions: a student assaulted his slave and the state legislature investigated him.
+Following the presidential election of Abraham Lincoln in 1860, Mississippi became the second state to secede, with the articles of secession drafted by the university's mathematics professor Lucius Quintus Cincinnatus Lamar.
+Students organized themselves into a military company called the "University Greys", which merged with the Confederate States Army.
+Within a month of the Civil War's outbreak, only 5 students remained at the University of Mississippi, and, by fall 1861, the university closed.
 In its final action, the board of trustees awarded Barnard a doctorate of divinity.

-Within six months, the campus had been converted into a Confederate hospital; the Lyceum was used as the hospital and a building that had stood on the modern-day site of Farley Hall operated as its morgue.
-In November 1862, the campus was evacuated as General Ulysses S. Grant's Union forces approached.
+Within six months, Confederates converted the campus into a hospital.
+It was evacuated in November 1862 as General Ulysses S. Grant's Union forces approached.
 Although Kansan troops destroyed much of the medical equipment, a lone remaining professor persuaded Grant against burning the campus.
-Grant's forces left after three weeks and the campus returned to being a Confederate hospital.
-Over the war's course, more than 700 soldiers were buried on campus.
+After three weeks, Grant and his forces left, and the campus returned to being a Confederate hospital.
+Throughout the war, over 700 wounded died and were buried on campus.